acmiyaguchi/acmiyaguchi.me/blog/_drafts/remote-sensing.md

 Each cell can vary with each other at various different resolutions.
-We can reduce the large covariance matrix by using a lasso.
+We can reduce the large covariance matrix by penalizing for sparsity.
-The lasso solves for a specific problem.
+This is a problem of l1 regularization.
 The inverse of the covariance matrix is an even easier problem to solve for.
 The induced sparsity improves the time-series analysis and makes it tractable.

+Laplacian Eigenmaps find a low-dimensional manifold by taking into account the geometry of the data.
+This is because there is some neighborhood-effect, or areas of localized phenomena.

 In practice, weather is actually a very difficult problem.